rnwolfe/node-pxgrid/README.md

 **Note**: In version 1.1.0, the [Client#connect](https://rnwolfe.github.io/node-pxgrid/Client.html#connect) method was added in order to provide a simpler, non-jargon way to connect the broker.
 All examples and documentation has been updated to use this method.
 It was also unnecessary in a previous version to use the [Control#activate](https://rnwolfe.github.io/node-pxgrid/Control.html#activate) method; however, it was still in some examples and documentation.
 This should not have affected usage, but needlessly overcomplicated the examples.

-###
+### Manually Instantiate `Control` Class

-**Note**: In v1.2.0, I wanted to simplify the setup of the client Control versus Client pxGrid sessions.
-You can now pass the options for your client directly into the Client class and it will automatically handle the setup of your client.
-However, if you need to access the Control class directly, you can still pass the `Control` instance to `Client` and it will handle activation if it is not already activated.
+**Note**: In v1.2.0, I wanted to simplify the setup of the client `Control` versus `Client` pxGrid sessions.
+You can now pass the options for your client directly into the `Client` class and it will automatically handle the setup of your client.
+However, if you need to access the `Control` class directly, you can still pass the `Control` instance to `Client` and it will handle activation if it is not already activated.

 ```javascript
 const fs = require('fs');